-The Subseries 2019D-1 Bonds are not subject to redemption prior to the Mandatory Purchase Date.
-The Subseries 2019D-2 Bonds are subject to redemption prior to maturity as described herein.
+The Series 2020C Bonds are subject to redemption prior to maturity as described herein.

-The Series 2019D Bonds are offered when, as, and if issued, subject to certain conditions, and are expected to be delivered through the facilities of The Depository Trust Company on or about November 7, 2019.
+The Series 2020C Bonds are offered when, as, and if issued, subject to certain conditions, and are expected to be delivered through the facilities of The Depository Trust Company on or about May 14, 2020.